 Amna Khalid

 is Professor of History at Carleton College in Northfield, Minnesota.
-She specializes in modern South Asian history, the history of medicine and the global history of free expression.
+She specializes in modern South Asian history and has a keen interest in intellectual freedom, higher education and public scholarship.

 Born in Pakistan, Khalid completed her Bachelors Degree at Lahore University of Management Sciences.
-She went on to earn an M.Phil. in Development Studies and a D.Phil. in History from Oxford University.
+She went on to earn an M.Phil. in Development Studies and a D.Phil. in History from the University of Oxford.

-Khalid was a Fellow at the University of California National Center for Free Speech and Civic Engagement during the 2022-2023 academic-year, along with her Carleton colleague Jeff Snyder.
-They focused on threats to academic freedom in Florida, the state at the epicenter of the conservative movement to encourage state intervention in public school classrooms.
+Khalid was a Fellow at the University of California National Center for Free Speech and Civic Engagement during the 2022-2023 academic year, along with her Carleton colleague Jeff Snyder.
+They focused on threats to academic freedom in Florida, the state at the epicenter of the movement to ban "woke indoctrination" from public school classrooms.
 Based on interviews Khalid and Snyder conducted with Florida faculty members, they submitted an amicus brief supporting the plaintiffs who are challenging the Stop WOKE Act.

-Khalid and Snyder co-host a podcast and accompanying blog called Banished, which explores higher education, free expression and the culture wars.
+Khalid and Snyder co-host a podcast and accompanying blog called Banished, which presents thought-provoking conversations on censorship, campus politics, and culture wars.